2025 Portland 112

 The 2025 Portland 112 was the 8th stock car race of the 2025 ARCA Menards Series West season, and the 5th running of the event.
 The race was held on Friday, August 29, 2025, at Portland International Raceway in Portland, Oregon, a 1.967 mile (3.166 km) permanent road course.
 The race took the scheduled 57 laps to complete.
 In an exciting battle between William Sawalich and Thomas Annunziata, Sawalich, driving for Joe Gibbs Racing, would come out on top, making an aggressive move on Annunziata with four laps to go and led the remainder of the race to earn his fifth career ARCA Menards Series West win, and his second of the season.
 Annunziata settled for second, and Alon Day, driving for Venturini Motorsports, would round out the podium in third.

+This was also Greg Biffle's final NASCAR sanctioned race, as he would be killed in a plane crash 4 months later.

 Report

 Background

 Portland International Raceway, the track where the race will be held.

 Portland International Raceway (PIR) is a motorsport facility in Portland in the U.S. state of Oregon.
 It is part of the Delta Park complex on the former site of Vanport, just south of the Columbia River.
 It lies west of the Delta Park/Vanport light rail station and less than a mile west of Interstate 5.

 The track hosts the IndyCar Series, Formula E, ICSCC and SCCA and OMRRA road racing, the ARCA Menards Series West, the NASCAR Xfinity Series, and SCCA autocross events.
 Additionally, the PIR grounds are host to OBRA (Oregon Bicycle Racing Association) bicycling races on the track and the surrounding grounds.
 The facility includes a dragstrip and a motocross track.